Apple Butter & Sweet Showers

 My nurse also advised me to load up on nutritious food and drink before I arrive.
 She told me to labor at home, relax, take a long bath, and eat a big 'ol meal.
 She's a woman after my own heart.

-My point of saying that is this: homemade yogurt and fruit is on the list.
+My point in saying that is this: homemade yogurt and fruit are on the list.
 Instant and delicious natural sugar boost.

 I was also thinking about taking some cheese sticks.
 Or some cooked bacon.
-Ya know, for protein sake.
+Ya know, for protein's sake.

 Is that weird?